 You are here

-- People often include video or audio recordings, but text-only is fine too.
+This is not a play-at or streaming site - it's for discussion of what we're already doing.
+People often include video or audio recordings, but text-only is fine too.
 You can also attach documents, like maps or character sheets or brief sections of the rules you're using.

 For games in design, i.e., playtesting - yes, go right ahead, that's welcome too.
 For consulting sessions with me, which is different, see the Consulting page.

 We have completed play for our Khaotic game!
 Including sessions 9 and 10, continuing from the material presented at What could go wrong? and Psychic social science fiction hits the "drama" button.

 A group of folks decided to look at some OS/R games to see how they play and how the term OS/R may or may not affect the game design itself.
 There are a ton of games to choose from, but several of us mentioned Blueholme and I volunteered to run it.
 We have four players, though only three were at session one.